jasnow/railroader-site/content/about/index.md

 Railroader is a fork of the Brakeman tool, which was once OSS but is no longer.
 If you want Brakeman, go to the [Brakeman website](https://brakemanscanner.org/) instead.
-We presume that the term "Brakeman" is trademarked by Synopsys, Inc.
 Railroader is not Brakeman, though they share a common history.
 If you find something in our documentation that incorrectly implies that Railroader is Brakeman, please let us know so we can fix it.